 1. Thoroughly review terms and conditions

-It’s important to make sure you’re fully informed about all costs related to your novated lease — not just the monthly novated lease payments, but also potential hidden fees, insurance costs, and any other charges that may arise.
+It’s important to make sure you’re fully informed about all costs related to your novated lease.
+Not just the monthly novated lease payments, but also potential hidden fees, insurance costs, and any other charges that may arise.

 2. Plan ahead for lifestyle changes

-You should also consider the flexibility of the novated lease terms and plan ahead for any impending lifestyle changes.
-Make sure that the agreement you sign allows for adjustments in case of a job transition or other unforeseen circumstances, and consider ahead of time what types of penalties or fees may be associated with such changes.
+You should also consider the flexibility of the novated lease terms and plan for any impending lifestyle changes.
+Make sure that the agreement you sign allows for adjustments in case of a new job or other unforeseen circumstances, and consider ahead of time what types of penalties or fees may be associated with such changes.

 Always remember to periodically review your financial situation and assess whether your novated lease continues to be the right option for you.
 If your circumstances change, consider whether adjustments to the lease may be necessary.